 A true Xs and O’s technician, Jaworski can breakdown a game and explain the finer points like few analysts can.
 Never far from the film room, Jaworski has an office at NFL Films in Mt.
 Laurel, N.J., where he works several days each week and tapes weekly editions of NFL Matchup with Sal Paolantonio and Merril Hoge.
 He has appeared as a weekly ‘Five Good Minutes’ guest on Monday editions of Pardon the Interruption since 2006 with Tony Kornheiser – whom he worked with on MNF for two seasons (2007-08) — and Michael Wilbon.
-Jaworski also continues to be a major contributor to ESPN’s annual NFL Draft and Super Bowl week coverage, and he will develop his own NFL-themed SportsCenter Special shows during the course of his new deal.
+Jaworski also continues to be a major contributor to ESPN’s annual NFL Draft and Super Bowl week coverage.

-At ESPN, Jaworski has lent his expertise to a number of the network’s NFL programs.
-He served as an analyst for Monday Night Countdown and contributed “Playbook” segments to both Monday Night Countdown and Sunday NFL Countdown.
+Through the years, Jaworski was an analyst for Monday Night Countdown and contributed “Playbook” segments to both Monday Night Countdown and Sunday NFL Countdown.
 He regularly appeared as an on-site reporter at NFL games for both Countdown shows, and he served as a sideline reporter for ESPN’s Sunday Night Football telecasts during the 1997 season.
 In 2006, Jaworski handled play-by-play for a couple of Arena Football games, as ESPN made its return to the AFL.

 Jaworski played 17 NFL seasons as quarterback for the Los Angeles Rams (1973-76), Philadelphia Eagles (1977-86), Miami Dolphins (1987-88) and Kansas City Chiefs (1989).
 His finest year came in 1980 when he led the Eagles to Super Bowl XV – the first in franchise history, and he was the NFC’s top-rated passer, selected to the Pro Bowl, and named NFL MVP and NFC Player of the Year by UPI.
 He also ranks No. 2, behind Donovan McNabb, in two Eagles passing records – yards (27,000 yards) and touchdowns (175).